Written by Charlotte Campbell

 However, it is this very point that raises red flags among sceptics.
 The body is adept at regulating the level of nutrients in our bloodstream through the digestive system.
 Thus, if you were to take over the recommended level of supplements, your body would work to flush out what it didn’t need.
 However, this first safety net is removed when sending vitamins straight into the blood.
-This is a particular worry when considering vitamins like B2 which have been linked to kidney stones.

 IV providers do note that, for the most part, excess vitamins would still be flushed out of the body by the kidneys.
 But this itself raises another issue.
 If the body can only reach a certain level of nutrients, is there a point in undergoing a high dose of them through an IV?
 In addition, supplements are designed to give you optimum nutrient levels over a long period of time.
 For example, B12 supplements are often taken by vegans throughout their life.
 However, IV treatments are often only recommended for a set amount of sessions to allow the body to flush out the excess it doesn’t need to avoid dangerous levels of zinc or magnesium in your blood.

 What If You Are Considering An IV Nutrients Drip?

 If you feel a mineral or vitamin boost could help you, you should first consult your GP and request a blood test.
 This way you can identify the precise nutrients you need.

 You should also look at other factors in your life that could be causing you to feel less than your best.
 Is your diet varied and nutritious?
 Are you invigorated by your current workout routine?
 If not, you could be opting for a short-term solution to a long-term problem.